thiarthur/eolic/docs/usage.md

 ## Example: RPG Game

-Here's an example of how to use Eventipy in an RPG game context.
+Here's an example of how to use Eolic in an RPG game context.

 ### Define Your Events